Congopycnodus: Evolution and paleoenvironment

 Congopycnodus is among the earliest pycnodontiforms known from outside of Europe.
 The group first appeared during the Late Triassic in what is now Austria, Italy, Belgium and Luxemburg where they remained for a while.
 Eventually, pycnodontiforms are known to have dispersed towards Asia, following the Asian coast and reaching Thailand by the lower Middle Jurassic.
-It is thought that a similar method could have lead pycnodontiforms along the coast of a fracturing Gondwana, particularilly the northern and eastern shores of what would later become Africa.
+It is thought that a similar method could have led pycnodontiforms along the coast of a fracturing Gondwana, particularly the northern and eastern shores of what would later become Africa.
 These early Gondwanan pycnodontiforms may have expanded into the breaks that had begun to separate the continent and from there entered the river systems to arrive in the lake that then covered the region around present-day Kisangani.
 This renders Congopycnodus among the few known freshwater pycnodontiforms, as the family is primarily known to have inhabited marine environments such as reefs.

+The Stanleyville Formation was initially thought to be Middle Jurassic in the age, but is now thought to be slightly later (Kimmeridgian) in age, and potentially as late as the Valanginian.
+It has been disputed over whether this formation represents a large freshwater system or even an early marine incursion into the Congo Basin (which would fit the marine habitats that coccodontoids are otherwise known from), although most recent studies favor the former explanation.